Dangerous Driving Policy

 Catch Zero Tolerance Rule:

-Any driver found or reported to be impaired while using the Catch platform will immediately lose access to their account pending investigation.
+Any driver found or reported to be impaired while using the Catch platform will immediately lose account access pending investigation.
 Verified cases result in permanent deactivation and may be reported to law enforcement.

 (d) Failure to Follow Traffic Laws

-All Catch drivers must comply with municipal, provincial, and federal laws, including:
+All Catch drivers must comply with municipal, provincial, and federal laws, such as:

 • Obeying all posted signs and signals.